nbedos/termtosvg/README.md

 recorders such as [asciinema](https://github.com/asciinema/asciinema).

 ## Installation
-termtosvg is compatible with Python >= 3.5 and can be installed with pip:
+termtosvg is compatible with Python >= 3.5 and can be installed using pip:
 ```
 pip3 install --user termtosvg
 ```